drand/drand/docs/SPECS.md

     - if false, pass to the next bundle
  - check if polynomial is of length "threshold"
     - if false, mark all dealer's shares as invalid
+ - STORE the polynomial from this dealer for future usage
  - For each share inside the bundle:
     - check if share index is an index in the group
         - if false, pass to next deal